 - The completion of an original research dissertation is required.

 - Sixty hours of personal therapy in an individual, couple, family, and/or group setting are required.
-In some cases, this experience may be obtained prior to enrollment in the program.

 - Students have a maximum of eight years from their initial date of enrollment to complete the PhD in Psychology.